 Color coding has played a HUGE role in the success of this system.
 Having each of my school/work/home tasks, appointments and events in their own color allows me to see all of the week’s related tasks at quick glance…and that’s especially handy when I’m constantly adding items to those daily to-do lists!

 With bullet journaling, you can also include a monthly calendar spread as well as pages for notes, lists, trackers, and agendas if you’d like – the only limit to what you put in your bullet journal is your imagination!
 I like to keep my calendar separate from everything else, so I keep one bullet journal specifically for my weekly calendars and another for important lists, goals, ideas and inspiration.
 It’s SO nice to have all of those things in one place, and the bullet journal has a handy index page at the front that allows me create a quick reference list of what’s inside.

 I love creating goal tracker pages in bullet journal #2, and it’s fun to fill up the negative space with inspirational quotes (and those cute planner stickers!).

-Yep, we really DO have fun things like reading Harry Potter and working on Star Wars math on our homeschool agenda!
+Yep, we really DO have fun things like reading Harry Potter and doing Star Wars math on our homeschool agenda!

 What type of planner do you use?
 Are you a color coder, too?